 Instructions

-Please complete this assignment using the RMarkdown file provided.
-Be sure to (1) include your name in the preamble, (2) save the file, including your last name (e.g., “weston_homework_1.Rmd”).
-When you turn in the assignment, include both the .Rmd and knitted .html files.
+Please complete this assignment using the RMarkdown file provided (download Markdown file and data here) .
+Once you download the RMarkdown file please (1) include your name in the preamble, (2) rename the file to include your last name (e.g., “weston-homework-1.Rmd”).
+When you turn in the assignment, include both the .Rmd and knitted .doc files.

 To receive full credit on this homework assignment, you must earn 30 points.
 You may notice that the total number of points available to earn on this assignment is 65 – this means you do not have to answer all of the questions.
 You may choose which questions to answer.
 You cannot earn more than 30 points, but it may be worth attempting many questions.
 Here are a couple things to keep in mind: